Skip to content

 Temporary Default Override

 In addition to the tier-based global override, sase supports a concrete provider/model override that acts as a temporary session-level default.
-This is the override the ACE ,P chord writes (see docs/ace.md for the TUI flow).
+The ACE ,o chord opens the dual-lane Model Overrides panel for primary and worker overrides (see docs/ace.md for the TUI flow).

 The temporary override only changes the default provider/model selection for new agent launches.
-It does not affect:
+It does not override:

 • Already-running agents — they keep whatever provider/model they were launched with.